simpleinjector/Documentation/source/howto.rst

     **Note**: this design will work with almost all DI containers making the design easy to follow and also making it portable between DI libraries.

-If you don’t like a design that uses *Func<T>* delegates this way, it can easily be changed to be a *Dictionary<string, Type>* instead.
+If you don't like a design that uses *Func<T>* delegates this way, it can easily be changed to be a *Dictionary<string, Type>* instead.
 The *RequestHandlerFactory* can be implemented as follows:

 .. code-block:: c#